How is the writing of insurance contracts regulated in your jurisdiction?

 States monitor insurers’ solvency in various ways.
 Among the primary monitoring tools is the requirement that insurers file quarterly and annual financial statements with state insurance departments that include substantial details regarding insurers’ assets, investments, liabilities, and income.
 Other tools include the mandatory submission by insurers to annual audits by independent certified public accountants and periodic examinations by state regulators.

 If an insurer’s capital falls below certain specified levels, insurance state regulators have the statutory authority to take certain actions and impose certain controls.
 Depending on the financial state of an insurer, it might eventually be placed into receivership, rehabilitation or even liquidation proceedings.
-Insurer insolvency proceedings are handled under state insurance laws and under the jurisdiction of state courts.
+Insurer insolvency proceedings are handled under state insurance laws and under the jurisdiction of state courts, not under the US Bankruptcy Code.

 The discussion above regarding solvency regulation of insurers applies also to licensed reinsurers.